chriswalz/chriswalz.com/content/content/posts/tesla-an-analysis.md

 # **Introduction**

+This post will be holistic overview.
+It has an outlook of about 20 to 30 years (assuming it makes it that far).
+Warning this post is long and in depth because that's the only way to give it a fair analysis.
+I also plan to treat this post as a live document in order to make adjustments to my analysis as more information becomes available.
+Also note that I'll attempt to reason by analogy.
+I'll focus more on a first principles approach.

 I first heard about Elon Musk circa 2008.
 My cousin was telling me how there's a private space company led by a guy named Elon Musk.
 It seemed so absurd - how could a private company afford to be launching rockets?
 Only the government could manage to do something like that.
 Soon after I ended up reading about Elon Musk.
 Ever since then I've been an avid listener of his ideas and goals.
 I believe after studying him for this long I have a strong understanding of his ambitions and his motivations.

 Elon has started many companies.
 Interestingly, Tesla was not one of them.
-Tesla (Tesla Motors at the time) was founded in 2003 by Martin Eberhard and Marc Tarpenning neither of which are working at the company anymore although they are both shareholders.
+Tesla ((originally called Tesla Motors, Inc.) was founded in 2003 by Martin Eberhard and Marc Tarpenning neither of which are working at the company anymore although they are both shareholders.
 It's had a tumultuous history but its still kicking and screaming in 2019.

 Let's take a look at some graphs to get a sense of Tesla' progress since 2010 (when they went public)